PROFESSOR JONATHAN ASKIN

 Serge is an Adjunct Professor of Law and Adjunct Professor for Clinical Law at Brooklyn Law School, where he teaches Patent Prosecution and supervises law students at the Brooklyn Law Incubator and Policy Clinic, which counsels startup technology companies on patent and trademark issues.
 He has also been a guest lecturer on design patent law at New York University. https://www.zellerip.com/

-Mark Potkewitz is an attorney and Adjunct Professor of Clinical Law at Brooklyn Law School.
-He is also Director of the Legal Innovation Centre at Ulster University in Belfast, Northern Ireland, United Kingdom, where he also serves as Course Director for the LLM/MSc in Corporate Law and Computing.
-Before joining Ulster University, he was the Legal Technology Fellow at Brooklyn Law School, a Google Policy Fellow and Adjunct Fellow at TechFreedom, and spent several years working on federal legislative policy in Washington, D.C.
+Mark Potkewitz is an attorney and Adjunct Professor of Clinical Law at Brooklyn Law School, and an Associate at Bortstein Legal Group (BLG).
+He served as Director of the Legal Innovation Centre at Ulster University in Belfast, Northern Ireland, UK and a Course Director for the LLM/MSc in Corporate Law and Computing.
+Before joining BLG, he was the Legal Technology Fellow at Brooklyn Law School, a Google Policy Fellow and Adjunct Fellow at TechFreedom, and spent several years working on federal legislative policy in Washington, D.C.
 He frequently speaks at international events and conferences on law and technology, privacy, blockchain, and machine learning applications in law and legal practice.
 He holds a BA from Washington University in St. Louis, and a JD from Brooklyn Law School.

 Victoria Glass Hometown: Long Island, NY Interests: Transactional Work, Corporate Law, AI

 Bernadette Schneider BLIP Media Manager Hometown: Exton, PA Interests: Trademark, Copyright, Entertainment Law, Privacy Law, LGBTQ+ and Women-Owned Businesses